-What helped her rehabilitation process and supported her positivity was the newly adopted meditation routine.
-"I used that time to connect with myself; I tried to meditate it every day for a short amount of time.
-This is really about mindfulness and complete presence, conscience, and it has helped me to heal," explains the three-time mom.
+What always helps her rehabilitation process and supports her positivity is her meditation routine.
+"I use that time to connect with myself; I try to meditate every day for a short amount of time.
+This is really about mindfulness and complete presence, conscience, and it has helped me to heal," explains the winner of three individual stops.

-Coming almost out of nowhere, the graduate from National Circus School of Montreal and former character at Cirque du Soleil took the challenges of propelling herself from the 21m-platform in acrobatic grace with a smile ever since her first start in 2014.
-With nine podium finishes in 16 starts – three went straight to the top – Richard is definitely a challenger for the 2019 Women's World Series title.
+Coming almost out of nowhere, the graduate from National Circus School of Montreal and former character at Cirque du Soleil took the challenges of propelling herself from the 21m-platform in acrobatic grace with a focused smile ever since her first start in 2014.
+14 podium finishes in just 22 starts make for a good share and Richard a candidate for the overall Women's World Series crown.